U.S. stocks rack up big gains in 2016 despite early stumble

 Throughout the summer and into early fall, stocks rode an encouraging wave of developments: The U.S. job market continued to post strong monthly gains.
 Consumer confidence strengthened.
 More companies began to report better earnings and revenue for the third quarter, snapping a losing streak of five quarters for S&P 500 companies, according to S&P Global.

-And crude oil prices stabilized, holding above $50.
+And crude-oil prices stabilized, holding above $50.
 An agreement by OPEC and other major oil-producing nations to cut production next year in an effort to mitigate a glut in global supplies helped support energy prices.
 U.S. benchmark crude finished the year up 45 percent at $53.72 a barrel.
 That’s far lower than it was in mid-2014, when it topped $100 a barrel.

-The market jitters returned as the race between Trump and Hillary Clinton began to tighten, leading to a nine-day slump for stocks ahead of Election Day.
+The market jitters returned as the race between Trump and Hillary Clinton began to tighten, leading to a nine-day slump for stocks before Election Day.

 Wall Street had largely seen Clinton as more likely to maintain the status quo, while viewing Trump’s polices as less clear.
 The billionaire’s surprise win initially set off a sharp sell-off in Asian markets, signaling more pain for U.S. investors.
 But the opposite happened.

-Global financial markets soon steadied and U.S. stocks kicked off a rally that extended well into December, driving the major U.S. stock indexes to record highs.
+Global financial markets soon steadied and U.S. stocks kicked off a rally that extended into December, driving the major U.S. stock indexes to record highs.

 Investors are now betting that Trump and a Republican-controlled Congress will have a clear pathway to boost infrastructure spending, cut taxes and relax regulations that affect energy, finance and other businesses.